 Luigi Martino was born with Ectrodactyly–ectodermal dysplasia–cleft syndrome, which is also referred to as EEC.
 It is a rare genetic disorder that affects the hair, teeth, nails, skin and sweat glands.
-Additional symptoms include abnormalities of the genitourinary system and the eyes.

 When Luigi turned 40 years old his eye sight started to deteriorate rapidly and he became registered at Vista as partially blind.